 - Any CICS CU if it is invoked as an Language Environment enclave or over a CICS Link Level.
-This includes the following types of CUs: - The initial CU in a transaction - A CU invoked by CICS LINK or XCTL - Any COBOL CU, even if it is a CU within a composite load module invoked by a static CALL or it is a CU in a load module that is invoked by a dynamic CALL. - Any Enterprise PL/I for z/OS Version 3 Release 4 CU (with the PTF for APAR PK03264 applied), or later, running with Language Environment Version 1 Release 6 (with the PTF for APAR PK03093 applied), or later, even if it is a CU within a composite load module invoked by a static CALL or it is a CU in a load module that is invoked by a dynamic CALL. - Any non-Language Environment assembler CU which is loaded through an EXEC CICS LOAD command.
+This includes the following types of CUs: - The initial CU in a transaction - A CU invoked by CICS LINK or XCTL - Any COBOL CU, even if it is a CU within a composite load module invoked by a static CALL or it is a CU in a load module that is invoked by a dynamic CALL. - Any Enterprise PL/I for z/OS Version 3 Release 4 CU (with the PTF for APAR PK03264 applied), or later, even if it is a CU within a composite load module invoked by a static CALL or it is a CU in a load module that is invoked by a dynamic CALL. - Any non-Language Environment assembler CU which is loaded through an EXEC CICS LOAD command.